tiagoperrupato/gridworld-rl/README.md

 - Sound effects: synthesized with NumPy (public domain along with the rest of the project)

 All assets are either CC0 or OFL, so no attribution is required — this list is here for transparency.

----

-## Roadmap

-Ideas that are intentionally **out of scope** for this milestone live in [ROADMAP.md](ROADMAP.md) — new algorithms (SARSA, Double Q, Policy Iteration), procedural maze generator, multi-seed confidence bands, HTML reports, human-playable mode, and more.

----

-## Notes on headless execution (Matplotlib)

-`main.py` forces the non-interactive backend (`Agg`) and sets cache directories under `output/` to avoid permission issues in restricted environments.